TheLaughingCow/Above/README.md

-# This is a development project for my own personal use,
+# Find the stable main project here https://github.com/casterbyte/Above.
-# find the stable main project here https://github.com/casterbyte/Above.
+# This one is a development project for my own personal use.

 # Above